Support for care leavers

 Haven’t applied to a FedUni course or program yet?
 Follow this step-by-step process to apply.
 As a care leaver, please be aware that you may be eligible for financial assistance.
 Further information is available in the following section.

 Already studying at FedUni, but haven’t yet explored the support available to you?
-You can skip this section and find further information in the sections below, or contact Pearl Goodwin-Burns, Care Leaver Coordinator, who will assist you further.
+You can skip this section and find further information in the sections below, or contact the University directly either by calling 1800 333 864, or by submitting an online enquiry.

 Fed Uni scholarships